ergundenizbuyruk/Express-Boilerplate/README.md

 - **Validation**: Input validation using Joi to ensure data integrity.
 - **Rate Limiting**: Basic rate limiting to prevent abuse of the API.
 - **CORS**: Cross-Origin Resource Sharing (CORS) support for API access from different domains.
+- **Multi-Language Support**: Support for multiple languages using i18n for internationalization.
 - **Swagger Documentation**: Automatically generated API documentation for easy reference and testing.
 - **Environment Configuration**: Centralized configuration using `.env` files for managing environment variables.
 - **Docker Support**: Dockerfile and docker-compose for easy deployment and containerization.